Candidate Assessment Report Tony Stark

 Interpretation: Moderate ownership: likely to take responsibility in many situations, but may not consistently self-diagnose root causes or fully control the process end-to-end.
 In quota roles, this can show up as solid effort but uneven accountability when deals slip or when handoffs (SDR/AE/CS) break.
 You’ll want evidence they drive outcomes, not just activity.

-Interview Verification:
+Interview verification:

 • Pick a missed quarter.
 What were the top 3 controllable reasons you missed, and what specific behaviors did you change the next quarter?